-With the increased threat of climate change due to extreme weather events, maximizing water infrastructure resilience is necessary to reduce the vulnerability of cities.
-Even though the current (gray) water-conveyance infrastructure of existing cities already has embedded investment of materials, energy and associated dollars, such a system has resulted in the increase of impervious surfaces on the landscape, which in turn reduces water infiltration.
+With the increased threat of climate change due to extreme weather events, maximizing the resilience of water infrastructures is necessary to reduce the vulnerability of cities.
+Even though the current (gray) water-conveyance infrastructure of existing cities already has embedded investments of materials, energy, and associated dollars, such a system has resulted in the increase of impervious surfaces on the landscape, which in turn reduces water infiltration.

 This vulnerability of increased runoff due to increased impervious surfaces is particularly relevant in the current reality of urbanization in the context of more frequent extreme weather events (Kaluarachchi, 2020).
-The World Bank (2019) has hi-lighted the fact that investment in gray infrastructure lacks the flexibility to respond to a rapidly changing climate, and the unavoidable investments into the future must look to integration of green infrastructure.
+The World Bank (2019) has highlighted the fact that current investment in gray infrastructure lacks the flexibility to respond to a rapidly changing climate, and the unavoidable investments into the future must look to integration of green infrastructure.

-Blue-green infrastructure (BGI) is a needed component to achieve the model city.
+Blue-green infrastructure (BGI) is a needed component for achieving the model city.
 BGI is the interconnected system among designed and natural water bodies and associated green spaces (Lamond & Everett, 2019).
-Blue infrastructure refers to water elements such as rivers, wetlands, floodplains, marshes and water treatment facilities.
-Green infrastructure includes trees, forests, fields, parks and other green spaces.
+Blue infrastructure refers to water elements such as rivers, wetlands, floodplains, marshes, and water treatment facilities.
+Green infrastructure includes trees, forests, fields, parks, and other green spaces.

-The BGI concept seeks to replicate the need to control water resource management for a city, but to do so in a way that minimizes gray infrastructure and replaces it with the use of natural systems that can ameliorate the impacts of stormwater run-off and provides the maintenance of its water quality.
+The BGI concept seeks to replicate the need to control water resource management for a city, but to do so in a way that minimizes gray infrastructure and replaces it with the use of natural systems that can ameliorate the effects of stormwater runoff and provides the maintenance of its water quality.
 The co-benefits of a BGI approach is not only managing both water supply and water quality, but by incorporating 'green' landscapes, it also has multiple benefits with expanding such green infrastructure to serve also as a public space.
-An emerging concept with BGI is what is known as smart green infrastructure (SGI), which is seen to utilize technology and data in combination with information platforms to promote efficient water conveyance and treatment networks in a city.
+An emerging concept with BGI is what is known as smart green infrastructure (SGI), which is seen to use technology and data in combination with information platforms to promote efficient water conveyance and treatment networks in a city.
 Networks that increase efficiency and save costs (Kaluarachchi, 2020).

-BGI considers all four categories of ecosystem services identified by the Millennium Ecosystem Assessment (Monteiro et al., 2020).
+Ecosystem Assessment (Monteiro et al., 2020).
 These include provisioning, regulating, supporting and cultural services.
 Provisioning would include products people in the city obtain from ecosystems such as water, food, fuel or fiber.
 Wetlands, and other types of ecosystems that offer flood protection or reduce urban heat would be classified as regulating services.
 An example of cultural services would include non-material benefits, such as recreation and emotional well-being that city dwellers obtain.
 Finally, supporting services are necessary for all the other categories of services.
 For example, soil formation for local food, or biomass production for energy.